Child safety on Roblox: Sex games

 A common criticism in regard to child safety on Roblox is the proliferation of games that depict sex clubs (usually termed "condo games" or "scented cons") that facilitate virtual sexual roleplay between users and how easily accessible they are to underage players.
 Underage teenagers have been identified as both taking part in and facilitating these games.
 Because such games are quickly moderated, these communities often rely on Discord servers, a third-party chat app, to alert their members when a new sex game appears.
 Violative users often signal their intent through veiled messages like "abc for girl" or "abc to control me", after which others can accept through private chat.

 While not explicitly sexual, some games have been reported to feature suggestive environments that facilitate sexual or fetishistic roleplay such as vore or feet fetishes.
 Others may reference sexual memes like Rule 34.
 One prominent example is MeepCity, which was infamous for number of online daters inside the game and inappropriate clothing and actions found in the "party" feature.
 Rolling Stone profiled one 16-year-old girl who performed child prostitution as part of these games, who stated that she primarily did it for attention and secondarily for monetary gain via Robux.
 Individuals taking part in these games appear to overwhelmingly identify as part of vulnerable or marginalized demographics, namely those of queer or BIPOC communities.
 Sexual games on Roblox saw vastly increased use during the COVID-19 pandemic.

 In 2025, Roblox invited one thousand developers to participate in an Easter egg hunt-themed Roblox event titled The Hatch.
-One controversial invitee was "TheOfficiaITeddy" who, according to IGN, was involved in making games that "featured romantic, dating, and even sex-themed content" with his most popular game having hundreds of millions of plays.
+One controversial invitee was "TheOfficiaITeddy" who, according to IGN, was involved in making games that "featured romantic, dating, and even sex-themed content", with his most popular game having hundreds of millions of plays.
 This controversial addition begot the #BoycottTheHatch movement, which partly led numerous developers to decline to participate in the event.
-Roblox, in response, announced on June 20 that they had removed TheOfficiaITeddy from The Hatch, and terminated the account on June 30.
+In response, Roblox announced on June 20 that they had removed TheOfficiaITeddy from The Hatch, and terminated his account on June 30.